ichigomaru/FACTR-project/README.md

 ```bash
 python process_data/process_data.py
 ```
-Please checkout the [config file](process_data/cfg/default.yaml) for details about configurations.
+Please checkout the [config file](process_data/cfg/default.yaml) for details about configurations.Besides the robobuf (a pickle file), the data processing file also produces a *rollout_config.yaml*, which specifies necessary information--such as normalization and data dimensions--to rollout the policy in the realworld.

 ## Training